SANP Field Event

 Registration available: Beginning today

-This is a good location to work on your technique for getting pleasing images of waterfalls and fast water.
+This is a good location to work on your technique for obtaining pleasing images of waterfalls and water.

 How to meter for the best exposure